The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 While your policy probably includes this, it's important to remember that with any vehicle worth more than $4,000, you should carry collision and comprehensive coverage at a minimum.
 Although not required by law, these coverages work together to provide physical protection through most covered losses.

 If you’re leasing or financing your vehicle, this is a solid option.
 This coverage handles the difference between what you owe for the lease or loan versus what your insurance company will pay out in the event your car is totaled.
 Typically, your insurance policy will pay out the value of your vehicle minus depreciation, but your loan will not factor this in.
 This coverage negates the possibility of going underwater on a loan.

 This coverage protects customized parts, equipment, devices, accessories, or any non-standard add-ons you might have.
 While a standard policy might offer basic coverage for additional features, this protection may be relatively limited.
 If you have custom features on your vehicle, you might want to consider this policy.
 While custom coverage may vary among luxury car insurance companies, typical features include:

 Depending on your state and policy, you might already have uninsured motorist property damage coverage.
 If this isn't included in your policy, you should consider adding it.
 This coverage provides physical protection to your vehicle if the at-fault driver does not have insurance — or does not have enough insurance — to cover the damage to your vehicle.
 As a luxury vehicle is worth more than a standard car, there's a chance you could exhaust the other party’s coverage before your vehicle is repaired.

-The price of luxury vehicles not only makes them expensive to buy, but also to insure.
+The price of luxury vehicles makes them expensive to buy and to insure.
 Let’s break down some simple and easy steps that could save you a lot of money on luxury car insurance.